-How much hemp seed oil do I need to get my daily omega 3s?
+How much hemp seed oil do I need to get my daily Omega 3s?

 Can you have too much hemp seed oil?

-There are no known toxicity levels for naturally occurring omega 3s found in whole foods (dietary supplements may be a different matter).
+There are no known toxicity levels for naturally occurring Omega 3s found in whole foods (dietary supplements may be a different matter).
 However, since hemp oil is a rich source of healthy calories, too much oil could contribute to weight gain.

 How much hemp seed should I have everyday?

 One tablespoon of hemp seed is 10grams (we measured it!).
 In just 10grams of hemp seeds, you have 1mg of zinc, 1mg of iron, 70mg of magnesium, 3g of complete protein, and 1g of omega 3 fatty acids.
-Personally, I have 3 tablespoons a day which gives 100% of my daily omega 3 needs, 13% of my iron, 18% protein, 52% of my magnesium, and 20% of my zinc needs.
+Personally, I have 3 tablespoons a day which gives 100% of our daily omega 3 needs, 13% of my iron, 18% protein, 52% of my magnesium, and 20% of my zinc needs.
 It’s a nutritional powerhouse!